mnellemann/syslogd/doc/aix-errlogger.md

 errpt -a -l [seq-no]
 ```

-Or from the padmin shell:
+Or from the VIO padmin shell:

 ```shell
 errlog -ls -seq [seq-no]
 ```